mihaigalos/miniboot/README.md

 fits in the section you specify with the Hi fuse.

 Computing the hexadecimal address for bootloader start section:
-- make clean; make main.hex; take output, let's say it's 2123 (or similar)
+- make clean; make rebuild; take output, let's say it's 2123 (or similar)
 - for the size of your device (32kB = 1024 * 32 = 32768 bytes) minus above value 2123... = 30645
 - Which yelds 30645 / 128 (128 = mega328p page size in bytes) = 239.41 pages of flash memory
 - round it down to 239 - our new bootloader address is 239 * 128 = 30592, in hex = 7780h